Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Best place Omkareshwar near Indore

-What it costs: Temple entry is free.
-Shared boat rides cost around ₹50–100 per person.
+What it costs: Shared boat rides cost around ₹50–100 per person.
 Private boats are a little higher but give you flexibility.

 How to reach: Drive via NH52; roads are good.
 Regular buses and trains also connect Indore and Omkareshwar.
 Parking can be crowded near the ghat—sometimes I leave my car a little farther and enjoy the riverside walk.

-• Fresh nimbu pani and coconut water sold by river stalls.
+• Fresh nimbu pani and coconut water are sold by river stalls.

 • Simple vegetarian meals (dal, roti, sabzi) in small dhabas near the ghat.

-• Sweets like malpua and peda, often found in temple lane shops.
+• Sweets like malpua and peda, often found in local shops.

 Maheshwar